Gordon Halland: UK

+Ceylon and Germany

 In October 1942 Halland was sent to Ceylon as the Inspector-General of Police to reorganise the country's police force but he was forced to resign in the spring of 1944 due to a deteriorating relationship with the Minister for Home Affairs, Arunachalam Mahadeva.
 Despite his limited tenure his restructuring plan was successfully implemented.

 In September 1944 the Home Office recommended he be appointed the director of public safety for the Allied Control Council for Germany, responsible for setting up and restructuring the country's police force.
 He served in Germany as inspector-general of public safety.
 It was during this time his wife suddenly died.
-In 1947 he was replaced as head by his deputy, Michael Sylvester O'Rourke and he returned to his previous role as Inspector of Constabulary.
+In 1947 he was replaced as head by his deputy, Michael Sylvester O'Rourke, later head of police in Kenya and then from 1950 Palestine.

+Final roles

+After leaving Germany, Halland returned to his previous role as Inspector of Constabulary.
 Later that year he married Baroness Sigrid von der Recke, née von Lutzau (1909–1996), of Windau, Latvia.
 Halland retired as Inspector of Constabulary in 1954, after which he served as a councillor in Lincolnshire County Council until 1957.
 Halland died on 28 March 1981 at Minchinhampton, Gloucestershire.